Analyzing Patient Data

 Analyzing Data

-Julia provides powerful tools for analyzing data stored in a
+Julia provides powerful tools for analyzing data.
+To calculate the

-days, we can use the mean function from the
+on all days, we can use the mean function

 Tip: Make sure to install the required packages first